Sustainable in Salt Lake City

 Chad England, president of Salt Lake City-based C.R.
 England, was named a Truck Fleet Innovator for his approach to using predictive modeling to create a driver safety scorecard.
 But C.R.
 England also has racked up sustainability awards for its efforts to reduce its carbon footprint.
-For instance:- Drivers:
+For instance:

-Drivers are taught to eliminate out-of-route miles, limit idle time, control speed, progressive shifting, proper tire inflation, etc. A quarterly fuel incentive program gives drivers a raffle entry for each quarter-mpg improvement, as well as for overall mpg improvement quarter over quarter.
+- Drivers: Drivers are taught to eliminate out-of-route miles, limit idle time, control speed, progressive shifting, proper tire inflation, etc. A quarterly fuel incentive program gives drivers a raffle entry for each quarter-mpg improvement, as well as for overall mpg improvement quarter over quarter.
 At stake?
-A Harley Davidson.- LNG tractors:
+A Harley Davidson.

-England's Dedicated division recently leased five new Kenworth T800 tandem-axle day cab tractors powered by the Westport GX 15-liter liquefied natural gas engine through Paclease.
-The new equipment will be operated in a dedicated operation between Ontario, Calif., and Las Vegas.- Saving reefer fuel:
+- LNG tractors: England's Dedicated division recently leased five new Kenworth T800 tandem-axle day cab tractors powered by the Westport GX 15-liter liquefied natural gas engine through Paclease.
+The new equipment will be operated in a dedicated operation between Ontario, Calif., and Las Vegas.

-No-idle and idle reduction policies have resulted in a 17% idle reduction in one year.
-Trucks have bunk heaters and are set so they can't idle when ambient temperatures are between 20 and 70 degrees. - Testing, testing:
+- Idle reduction: No-idle and idle reduction policies have resulted in a 17% idle reduction in one year.
+Trucks have bunk heaters and are set so they can't idle when ambient temperatures are between 20 and 70 degrees.

 Since 2004, Cardinal Logistics, whose chairman Vin McLoughlin is an HDT Truck Fleet Innovator, has been recognized by the U.S. Environmental Protection Agency as a SmartWay Transport Partner for committing to improve energy efficiency, reduce greenhouse gas emissions and improve air quality.
-To meet these goals, it uses several strategies:- Fleet advancements:
+To meet these goals, it uses several strategies:

-operating new, lower-emissions equipment and reducing fuel consumption.- Fleet modification:
+- Fleet advancements: operating new, lower-emissions equipment and reducing fuel consumption.

-Truck speeds are governed.
-The fleet installed auxiliary power units and implemented automatic idle shutdown and other modifications to reduce fuel use.- Alternative fuels:
+- Fleet modification: Truck speeds are governed.
+The fleet installed auxiliary power units and implemented automatic idle shutdown and other modifications to reduce fuel use.

-Testing biodiesel, typically a B5 blend.- Driver education:
+- Alternative fuels: Testing biodiesel, typically a B5 blend.

-Training on proper maintenance and driving habits, and offering incentives for saving fuel.- Dynamic Routing:
+- Driver education: Training on proper maintenance and driving habits, and offering incentives for saving fuel.

 Cardinal's proprietary technologies help lower the fleet's emissions by reducing miles and monitoring for efficient performance.